 This particular fossil find is really nothing all that special to geologists and paleontologists as coprolites, fossil dung just in case you forgot, are very common in the fossil record.
 In this case the notable feature is the quantity of coprolites and the spatial context they are found.

 Tens of thousands of rock nodules were found eroding from the side of hills in Argentina.
-A close examination of these nodules revealed that they are preserved feces of a large extinct herbivorous reptile.
-That an herbivore was the culprit can be inferred from the fact that each fossil nodule was observed to be composed exclusively of preserved plant remains rather than small bones which are found in carnivore or omnivore (plant and animal feeders) feces.
+A close examination of these nodules revealed that they average rocks but rather preserved feces of a large extinct herbivorous mammal-like reptile.
+That an herbivore was the culprit can be inferred from the contents of each fossil nodule: they were found to be composed exclusively of preserved plant remains rather than small bones which are found in carnivore or omnivore (plant and animal feeders) feces.

 Large piles of poo – yet another challenge to the creationist’ paradigm.

-I mention research like this on coprolites because it illustrates, all too well, the difficulties YEC flood geology to explain fossils and the geological record.
-Rather, viewed within their geological context the specifics characteristics of these fossils finds are most easily interpreted as supporting a world of great age.
-Once one is familiar with the context of the data it is easy to recognize YEC explanations as simply being ad-hoc attempts to explain away difficulties.
-Anyone who studies or reads the paleontological literature is going to be confronted with thousands of similar data to that I have presented here and realize that flood geology provides a wholly inadequate interpretive framework for understanding that data.
+I mention research like that on coprolites because it illustrates, all too well, the difficulties YEC flood geology to explain fossils and the geological record.
+Rather, viewed within their geological context the specific characteristics of these fossils finds are most easily interpreted within the context of a world of great age.
+Once one is familiar with the context of the data it is easy to recognize YEC explanations as being nothing more than ad-hoc attempts to hold onto a preconceived interpretation of the history of earth.

 The oldest known communal latrines provide evidence of gregarism in Triassic megaherbivores.
 Fiorelli et al. 2013.
 Nature, Scientific Reports 3, Article number 3348. doi:10.1038/srep0334